matsim-org/matsim-libs/contribs/railsim/docs/events-specification.md

 This event is emitted every time there is a position update for a train.
 This event contains detailed information about the trains position on a single link.

+### railsimDetourEvent

+This event is emitted when a train is re-routed and contains parts of the routes that have changed.